ralstonhough/ralstonhough/README.md

 My name is Ralston.
-I'm a Communication Design student at Parsons School of Design, currently studying JavaScript.
+I'm a Communication Design student at Parsons School of Design, currently studying JavaScript in Talia Cotton's Next-Level Coding class.

 You can find me on Instagram and Twitter @ralston_makes
 <!---